Executive Summary

 2. Fixed Orbital Radii Principle

-- Revolutionary discovery: Valence shells orbit at radii determined by aether structure
+Valence shells orbit at radii determined byaether structure - NOT scaled by nuclear

 - Suggests aether has discrete stable orbital modes